Dream Symbols Dictionary

 The forest represents the subconscious, mystery, and self-exploration.
 Getting lost in a forest can symbolize confusion or searching for direction in life.

 Ask yourself: Am I ready to explore my subconscious?
-What's hidden within me?

 H Symbols starting with H